kurko/blog/_posts/2017-04-05-software-naming.md

 <br />
 <br />

-If our system is a house, a bed and a toilet in the **same room** makes the room definition, by all known standards, pretty much blurry, foggy.
+If our system is a house, a bed and a toilet in the **same room** makes the room definition, by all known western standards, pretty much blurry, foggy.
 Do you notice how using corollaries 1 and 2 becomes non-trivial to name this room?
-We could very well name it the _Monster Room_.
+We could very well name it the _Ambiguous Room_.

+In my experience, most of the time the challenge of naming things results from bad modeling.
+When the elements in software have been introduced without coherence, naming will be impossible.
+The developer, with short deadlines, are forced to deliver whatever comes to mind first.

-The problem here lies not in the amount of objects in the same room, but that completely unrelated things are being treated as if they had similar functions.
-At home, we put together things that have the same concern, purpose and intent and that makes organizing easier, whereas by messing with these responsibilities we cannot be sure what the architects wanted or how these objects are meant to be used.
-By messing, we block flow.
+At home, we put together things that have the same function, purpose and intent.
+That makes organizing easier, whereas by messing with these responsibilities we cannot be sure what the architects wanted or how these objects are meant to be used, blocking flow.

 **Corollary 3: the clarity with which a container is defined is proportional to how closely related its components are.**